d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 ### Statistical Bias

-First, the *statistical bias* of an estimator is the difference between this estimator’s expected value and the true parameter value of $\theta$, i.e.,
+First, for an estimator $\hat{\theta}_n$, the mathematical illustration of *statistical bias* can be defined as

 $$bias (\hat{\theta}_n) = E(\hat{\theta}_n) - \theta.$$

-Note that when $bias(\hat{\theta}_n) = 0$, that is when the expectation of an estimator $\hat{ \theta}_n$ is equal to the value of the true estimator, then we say $\hat{\theta}_n$ is an unbiased estimator.
-Other things being equal, an unbiased estimator is more desirable than a biased estimator.
-However, biased estimators are frequently used in practice, especially when unbiased estimators does not exist without further assumptions.
+Note that when $bias(\hat{\theta}_n) = 0$, that is when the expectation of an estimator $\hat{ \theta}_n$ is equal to the value of the true estimator, we say $\hat{\theta}_n$ is an unbiased estimator.
+Theoretically, an unbiased estimator is more desirable than a biased estimator since its expectation is closer to the true parameter.
+However, in practice biased estimators are used when the unbiased estimators does not exist without further assumptions.

 ### Standard Deviation

-Recall in :numref:`sec_random_variables`, the *standard deviation* (or *standard error*) is defined as the squared root of the variance of an estimator, i.e.,
+Recall from :numref:`sec_random_variables`, the *standard deviation* (or *standard error*) is defined as the squared root of the variance of an estimator, i.e.,

 $$se(\hat{\theta}_n) = \sqrt{\mathrm{Var} (\hat{\theta}_n )} = \sqrt{E[(\hat{\theta}_n - E(\hat{\theta}_n))^2]}.$$